 - All Tests FDA-Approved and over 99% Accurate

 They are accurate.
-99% accuracy and I never had issues with these.
-I might have had a dud occasionally but being so cheap it’s not a big deal.
+They have 99% accuracy and I never had issues with these.
+I might have had a dud occasionally but being so cheap it's not a big deal.

-Easy to use and super quick results.
-These work the best by urinating in a cup and dipping them in.
+They are easy to use and have super quick results.
+These work the best when urinating in a cup and dipping them in.
 Results start to appear almost immediately.

-If I could pick a con to these it’s that reading the lines can be confusing if you are new to OPKs.
+If I could pick a con to these it's that reading the lines can be confusing if you are new to OPKs.
 It may be hard to know for sure if a test is positive.
 Just keep testing if you are unsure.
-When it’s positive it’s pretty clear.
+When it's positive the line is darker it's pretty clear.

 - #1 OB-GYN Recommended Brand.